A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Preliminaries

 Given a set of path requests $R^{st}=\{r^{st}_i\}_{i=1}^M$, the goal in the \maxgrid\ problem is to find a packing $S^{st}$ with the largest cardinality.
 (Each path in $S^{st}$ serves a distinct path request.)

-\subparagraph*{Multi-Commodity Flows (MCFs).} The reduction of requests for packet routing to path packings in the grid gives rise to \emph{fractional} relaxations, namely to multi-commodity flows (MCFs) with unit demands.
-The definitions and terminology of MCFs appears in Appendix~\ref{append:MCF}.
+\subparagraph*{Multi-Commodity Flows (MCFs).} Our use of path packing problems gives rise to \emph{fractional} relaxations of that problem, namely to multi-commodity flows (MCFs) with unit demands on uni-directional grids.
+The definitions and terminology of MCF's appear in Appendix~\ref{append:MCF}.